avanishd-3/weather-querying/README.md

    a.
 WEATHER NWS -> use the National Weather Service API to obtain hourly weather forecasts.
    b.
 WEATHER FILE path -> path is the path to a file stored locally, containing the result of a previous call to the National Weather Service's API for obtaining an hourly weather forecast

-Other lines -> Soecify weather query
+Other lines -> Specify weather query

    a.
 TEMPERATURE AIR scale length limit -> air temperature
       scale: F or C